microsoft/azuredevopslabs/labs/vstsextend/kubernetes/readme.md

 * Configure endpoints (properties) in Azure DevOps to access Azure and AKS

-* Configure application and database deployment using Continuous Deployment (CD) in Azure DevOps
+* Configure application and database deployment, using Continuous Deployment (CD) in Azure DevOps

 * Modify database connection string & ACR configuration in the source code